AleksPi27/TestTaskForVistar/DESCRIPTION.md

 +----------+                          +----------------+                           +-----------------+
 ```

-A Client connects to the proxy-server, the proxy-server creates a ws-connection per client to the order server.
+A Client connects to the proxy-server via WS, the proxy-server creates a WS-connection per client to the order server.
-A client sends open/close order requests asynchronously.
+A client sends order requests asynchronously.
-Proxy-server filters open/close order requests according to the business logic described bellow and if the filter passes the proxy-server sends the open/close order request to the order server.
+Proxy-server filters order requests according to the business logic described bellow and if the filter passes the proxy-server sends the order request to the order server.
-Proxy-server receives open/close order response from the order server and sends open/close order response to the client initiated the request.
+Proxy-server receives order response from the order server and sends order response to the client initiated the request.

 ## Business logic of proxy-server